 The “food is fuel” statement is commonly known among athletes, but very few seem to take it seriously.
 An integral part of athletic health and well-being, nutrition should not be taken lightly.
-Along with proper recovery and training strategies it creates the tripod of athletic performance.
+Along with proper recovery and training strategies, it creates the tripod of athletic performance.
 If one of the tripod’s legs is bent or crooked, the stability of the whole structure is at risk.
-If one of the legs is missing than there’s no tripod to start with, and sitting on a two-legged one is a challenge in the best of circumstances.
+If one of the legs is missing then there’s no tripod to start with, and sitting on a two-legged one is a challenge in the best of circumstances.

 So, why do most athletes seem to ignore or completely misunderstand nutrition?
-Personally I see two main reasons for it:
+Personally, I see two main reasons for it:

 - People are not well informed on the subject and opt for shortcuts and/or the advice of incompetent sources;

-- People are too much into nutrition and suffer from “paralysis by analysis”, not giving any one option the required time to be effective
+- People are too much into nutrition and suffer from “paralysis by analysis”, not giving anyone option the required time to be effective

 Not enough knowledge

 When it comes to the average Joe, working out to stay alive it’s not really that bad.
-Unless someone has an underlying illness, in which case listening to anyone except a well trained medical professional is a bad idea, than any correct nutritional advice can be of help.
+Unless someone has an underlying illness, in which case listening to anyone except a well trained medical professional is a bad idea than any correct nutritional advice can be of help.
 With athletes, however, it’s a whole different ball game, and nutrition often dictates the outcome of an athletic endeavor.

 When athletic performance is the goal, there’s no place for the “Lose 20 pounds in 3 weeks” approach, unless you’re willing to seriously endanger your health.
-Nutrition has to be dialed in to perfection, the older the athlete the finer the details.
-General nutritional guidelines have to be a way of life before an event specific diet is even considered.
+Nutrition has to be dialed into perfection, the older the athlete the finer the details.
+General nutritional guidelines have to be a way of life before an event-specific diet is even considered.

 With athletes involved in combat sports, weight cuts are a regular, though unwanted, occurrence.
 Nutrition plans leading to an athletic event need to work up to a properly designed weight cut, put together by certified experts.
 Even if the athlete has sufficient knowledge, planning nutrition takes time and patience, that should be directed towards training.
 So employing a real expert is the first and most important step towards building one stable leg of the tripod.